Model quality in football: Quantifying the quality of an Expected Threat model: Simulations

-A ground truth model with a $16\times12$ ($M=192$) grid was used to simulate 10,000 estimated models for different values of $N$.
-Table~\ref{tab: combinations of N max error simulations} describes the different sizes of the training data set $N$.
-For all resampled models, the xT created per 90 was calculated for each player.
-We then determined the quartile of this player performance and compared it to the quartile assigned based on the ground truth model.
-For the estimated models, the model error could also be determined.
-This resulted in a dataset containing 130,000 samples of the model error, number of incorrectly assigned player quartiles and the largest quartile change by a player rating.
+A ground truth model with a $16\times12$ ($M=192$) grid is used to simulate estimated models for different values of $N$.
+Table~\ref{tab: combinations of N max error simulations} describes the different sizes of the training data set $N$, each of which is simulated 10,000 times.
+For all resampled models, the xT created per 90 minutes is calculated for each player.
+We then determine the quartile of this player's performance and compare it to the quartile assigned based on the ground truth model.
+For each estimated model, the estimation error is determined too.
+This results in a dataset containing 130,000 samples of the estimation error, number of incorrectly assigned player quartiles, and the largest quartile change by a player rating.

-To study the relationship between the model error and the number of players with incorrect quartile estimations, the data points were evenly divided into 75 bins with a similar model error.
-For each bin, the median and the 10\%-90\% quantile range were calculated.
-This was used to find the maximal acceptable size of the model error ($ME_{\max}$).
-This is the highest model error that had less than 10\% of the players change at most one quartiles with a 0.90 probability.
+To study the relationship between the estimation error and the number of players with incorrect quartile estimations, the data points are evenly divided into 75 bins with a similar estimation error.
+For each bin, the median and the 10\%-90\% quantile range are calculated.
+We use this to find the maximal acceptable size of the estimation error ($EE_{\max}$).
+This is the highest estimation error that has less than 10\% of the players change at most one quartiles with a 0.90 probability.
+More specifically, this $EE_{\max}$ is defined as the point where the 90\% quantile of the number of changes is less than 4.7, which represents 10\% of the number of players.